-Whether you want to stay in the city centre or head out of town, these are the places that do Sundays in style.
+So whether you want to stay in the city centre, explore Greater Manchester or head out of town, these are the places that do Sunday lunch in style.

 The roast is elevated to new heights at Hawksmoor on Deansgate, where beef is the star.
 Slow-roast rump comes with beef dripping roast potatoes and bone marrow gravy, and if you’re in the mood for sharing, the slow-roast prime rib serves two or three.
 Leave room for the superb sticky toffee pudding.
 From £20pp; they can’t guarantee roasts will be served after 5pm.